Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-48-laid-bare.md

 Vemik, of course, either didn’t notice or didn’t care what Yan was up to: he had other things on his mind.
 "Yan!
 We should get something for Chimp!"

 Not wrong again.
 Hoeff had put in a lot of miles as their driver and invisible security, and the best way to give thanks to the little shortstack fella seemed to be beef jerky.
-And dip, which...gross, but whatever.
+And dip, which... gross, but whatever.
 Hoeff was too scary for Julian to comment on his particular vices.

 "Yes.
 [Vemik!"]
 Yan had finally noticed what the Sky-Thinker was up to. ["That is far too much!
 Put it back.
 We can buy a big bag of jerky at this ‘Superstore’ and use less ‘*mon*-ee’.]"